Persecution of Muslims: Modern era

-Asia Minor

-Armenians and Greek armies attacked many Muslims (both Turkish and Kurdish) were killed by Russians and Armenians in the eastern provinces of the Ottoman Empire (including Bayburt, Bitlis, Erzincan, Erzurum, Kars, and Muş).

-On 14 May 1919, the Greek army landed in Izmir (Smyrna), which marked the beginning of the Greco-Turkish War (1919–1922).
-During the war, the Greek side committed a number of atrocities in western provinces (such as Izmir, Manisa, and Uşak), the local Muslim population was subjected to massacre, ravaging and rape.
-Johannes Kolmodin was a Swedish orientalist in Izmir.
-He wrote in his letters that the Greek army had burned 250 Turkish villages.

-Azerbaijan

-In 1905 and 1918, thousands of Muslims in Azerbaijan were massacred by Armenian Dashnaks and Bolsheviks.

-During the first Karabakh war in the 1990s, thousands of Azerbaijani Muslims were massacred and their towns depopulated by Armenian forces.
-Hundreds of civilians were subject to massacre such as in Khojaly and Karadaghly settlements.
+Americas

+In his book God's Shadow, historian Alan Mikhail posits that the 1492 voyage to the Americas by Columbus was driven in part by Islamophobic views.
+European Christians arriving in the Americas perceived local customs as being Islamic and used this as a rationale for genociding the indigenous people.
+Muslims who were brought to the region as slaves, though mistreated, found several ways to hold onto aspects of their faith.

 Bulgaria

 Half a million Muslims succeeded in reaching Ottoman controlled lands and 672,215 of them were reported to have remained after the war.
 Approximately a quarter of a million of them perished as a result of massacres, cold, disease, and other harsh conditions.

 According to Aubaret, the French Consul in Ruse in 1876, in the Danube Vilayet which also included Northern Dobruja in today's Romania, as well as a substantial portion of territory in today's southern Serbia, there were 1,120,000 Muslims and 1,233,500 non-Muslims of whom 1,150,000 were Bulgarian.
 Between 1876 and 1878, through massacres, epidemics, hunger, and war, a large portion of the Turkish population vanished.
+In 1950-1951 around 155,000 left Bulgaria as a result of Islamophobia and Anti-Turkish sentiment.